 If you’re concerned that other eCommerce plugins just won’t fit the bill, then let’s settle this once and for all today.
-Here are some of the top eCommerce plugins for WordPress to consider.
+Here are some other eCommerce plugins for WordPress to consider.

 If security is a major concern for your eCommerce store, then the Cart66 plugin is one you must look at.
-This plugin not only focuses on security, but it also comes chock-full of sales-enhancing features, all of which are protected by their PCI compliance, CDN, and secure hosted payment page.
+This plugin not only focuses on security, but it also comes chock-full of sales-enhancing features.

-One thing to note about Cart66, however, is that they offer two subscriptions.
+One thing to note about Cart66 is that it offers two subscriptions.
 The first one comes with the standard highlights mentioned below.
-The second one costs significantly more, but offers more in the way of being able to manage the entire shopping experience from start to finish (like mailing labels, drip campaigns, etc.)
+The second one costs significantly more but offers more in the way of being able to manage the entire shopping experience from start to finish (like mailing labels, drip campaigns, etc.)